Interleukin 1-alpha: Synthesis and structure

-IL-1α is an unusual member in the cytokine family in the sense that the structure of its initially synthesized precursor does not contain a signal peptide fragment (same is known for IL-1β and IL-18).
-After processing by the removal of N-terminal amino acids by specific proteases, the resulting peptide is called "mature" form.
+IL-1α is an unusual member in the cytokine family due to its missing signal peptide fragment in the structure of its initially synthesized precursor.
+The same is observed in IL-1β and IL-18.
+The "mature" form of IL-1α lacks about 100 N-terminal amino acids, which are removed by proteases.
 Calpain, a calcium-activated cysteine protease, associated with the plasma membrane, is primarily responsible for the cleavage of the IL-1α precursor into a mature molecule.
-Both the 31kDa precursor form of IL-1α and its 18kDa mature form are biologically active.
+Both the 31 kDa precursor form of IL-1α and its 18 kDa mature form are biologically active.

-The 31 kDa IL-1α precursor is synthesized in association with cytoskeletal structures (microtubules), unlike most secreted proteins, which are translated on ribosomes associated with rough endoplasmic reticulum，Interleukin IL-1α molecular formula：C_{1363}H_{2132}N_{350}O_{429}S_{10}.
+The 31 kDa IL-1α precursor is synthesized in association with cytoskeletal structures (microtubules), unlike most secreted proteins, which are translated on ribosomes associated with rough endoplasmic reticulum.

-The three-dimensional structure of the IL-1α contains an open-ended barrel composed entirely of beta-pleated strands.
-Crystal structure analysis of the mature form of IL-1α shows that it has two sites of binding to IL-1 receptor.
+The three-dimensional structure of the IL-1α contains an open-ended barrel composed entirely of beta-pleated sheets.
+Crystal structure analysis of the mature form of IL-1α shows that it has two binding sites for the IL-1 receptor.
 There is a primary binding site located at the open top of its barrel, which is similar but not identical to that of IL-1β.

 Production and cellular sources

 IL-1α is constitutively produced by epithelial cells.
 It is found in substantial amounts in normal human epidermis and is distributed in a 1:1 ratio between living epidermal cells and stratum corneum.
 The constitutive production of large amounts of IL-1α precursor by healthy epidermal keratinocytes interfere with the important role of IL-1α in immune responses, assuming skin as a barrier, which prevents the entry of pathogenic microorganisms into the body.

 The essential role of IL-1α in maintenance of skin barrier function, especially with increasing age, is an additional explanation of IL-1α constitutive production in epidermis.

 With the exception of skin keratinocytes, some epithelial cells and certain cells in central nervous system, the mRNA coding for IL-1α (and, thus, IL-1α itself) is not observed in health in most of cell types, tissues, and blood, in spite of wide physiological, metabolic, haematopoietic, and immunological IL-1α activities.

 A wide variety of other cells only upon stimulation can be induced to transcribe the IL-1α genes and produce the precursor form of IL-1α, Among them are fibroblasts, macrophages, granulocytes, eosinophils, mast cells and basophils, endothelial cells, platelets, monocytes and myeloid cell lines, blood T-lymphocytes and B-lymphocytes, astrocytes, kidney mesangial cells, Langerhans cells, dermal dendritic cells, natural killer cells, large granular lymphocytes, microglia, blood neutrophils, lymph node cells, maternal placental cells and several other cell types.

-IL1A is found on the surface of senescent cells, where it contributes to the production of senescence-associated secretory phenotype (SASP) factors.
+IL-1α is found on the surface of senescent cells, where it contributes to the production of senescence-associated secretory phenotype (SASP) factors.

 These data suggest that IL-1α is normally an epidermal cytokine.